aaroneiche/macsaosite/src/assets/intro.md

 ```
 This sequence will draw the desktop, and then animate the mouse going from its current position to the X,Y coordinates 45,10.
 Then it will animate the mouse going to X,Y coordinates 10,10 (from the last mouse coordinates, at 45,10)

-A sequence of commands needs, at minimum:
+An animation sequence of commands needs, at minimum:
 1) A Background command, with a `254` at the end
 2) An Action command, with a `255` at the end